-- 55. More precisely, where a tap issuance of an instrument is priced at a lower credit spread than the credit spread of the original issuance due to movements of the benchmark rate (e.g., increase of the 6 months Euribor), this raises the question of whether or not the reset of the coupon rate for both the tap and the original issuance generally at the identical first call date on the basis of the initial spread of the original issue should be considered an incentive to redeem. - 56.
-Same as for the interest rate reset mechanism, in its analysis of the specific situation of tap issuances, the EBA considered the compliance of such tap issuances with the provisions of Article 20(2)(c) of the RTS.
-If the reset mechanism of the original bonds is set to apply more than five years after the tap issuance and also applies to the latter, the application of Article 20(2)(c) of the RTS implies that there is an incentive to redeem if the credit spread for the tap issuance increased because it was lower than the credit spread of the original bond. - 57.
-The EBA took the view that the current texts of the CRR and corresponding RTS do not leave much room for manoeuvre.
-In addition, the EBA was concerned about introducing increased complexity to the own funds framework by setting possible criteria for allowing tap issuances (e.g., a given timeframe for the tap to take place or amount constraints in terms of complementary amount to the original issuance) whereas it seems, based on the outstanding issuances, that the impact of not allowing them would be limited. - 58.
-That said, the clarification provided in paragraph 49 on the 'initial payment rate' referred to in Article 20(2)(c) of the RTS should be beneficial for tap issuances, given that it provides a broader scope to ensure compliance with the RTS.
-In addition, while the existing Q&A 2016 2848 remains unchanged, a certain degree of supervisory flexibility could be expected for small issuers, in particular, where it is warranted by volatile market conditions, and where the issuer can demonstrate to the competent/resolution authority that the credit spread for the tapped amount remained stable compared to the initial issuance.
+55. Same as for the interest rate reset mechanism, in its analysis of the specific situation of tap issuances, the EBA considered the compliance of such tap issuances with the provisions of Article 20(2)(c) of the RTS.
+If the reset mechanism of the original bonds is set to apply more than five years after the tap issuance and also applies to the latter, the application of Article 20(2)(c) of the RTS implies that there is an incentive to redeem if the credit spread for the tap issuance increased because it was lower than the credit spread of the original bond.

+56. The EBA took the view that the current texts of the CRR and corresponding RTS do not leave much room for manoeuvre.
+In addition, the EBA was concerned about introducing increased complexity to the own funds framework by setting possible criteria for allowing tap issuances (e.g., a given timeframe for the tap to take place or amount constraints in terms of complementary amount to the original issuance) whereas it seems, based on the outstanding issuances, that the impact of not allowing them would be limited.

+57. That said, the clarification provided in paragraph 48 on the 'initial payment rate' referred to in Article 20(2)(c) of the RTS should be beneficial for tap issuances, given that it provides a broader scope to ensure compliance with the RTS.
+In addition, while the existing Q&A 2016_2848 remains unchanged, a certain degree of supervisory flexibility could be expected for small issuers24, in particular, where it is warranted by volatile market conditions, and where the issuer can demonstrate to the competent/resolution authority that the credit spread for the tapped amount remained stable compared to the initial issuance.
 While it is expected that under normal market conditions the tap issuance would not be realised under a time window exceeding 6 months, a longer time window could be used in some cases, under the conditions that all necessary conditions continue to be met in the same manner (in particular the one related to the exercise of the first call date where applicable).